manoj698/Twittautomater/README.md

 Twitter automatic draft/tweet  sender, For twitter trending related operations

-# Twitter Quote Bot
+# Twitter automatic posting Bot

-This is a Python script for posting random quotes from Goodreads to Twitter.
+This is a Python script for posting random quotes from Goodreads website to Twitter.
 It uses web scraping to fetch quotes and the PyAutoGUI library to automate the posting process.

 ## Prerequisites